nixworks/public/news/2014/06/6/index.md

 ##### Normandy
 ### [World leaders travel to Normandy in France to commemorate the 70th anniversary of D-Day, the first day of the Western Allies Invasion of Normandy during World War II. ](/news/2014/06/6/world-leaders-travel-to-normandy-in-france-to-commemorate-the-70th-anniversary-of-d-day-the-first-day-of-the-western-allies-invasion-of-nor.md)
-_Context: France, D-Day, Normandy, Invasion of Normandy, Western Allies, World War II_
+_Context: D-Day, France, Western Allies, Invasion of Normandy, World War II, Normandy_

 ##### Nun
 ### [Nun turned singer Cristina Scuccia wins the seventh season of "The Voice of Italy". ](/news/2014/06/6/nun-turned-singer-cristina-scuccia-wins-the-seventh-season-of-the-voice-of-italy.md)